-Preagreement Cost Approvals.
-OJP does not typically approve preagreement costs; an applicant must request and obtain the prior written approval of OJP for all such costs.
-If approved, preagreement costs could be paid from grant funds consistent with a grantee's approved budget, and under applicable cost standards.
+OJP does not typically approve pre-agreement costs; an applicant must request and obtain the prior written approval of OJP for all such costs.
+If approved, pre-agreement costs could be paid from grant funds consistent with a grantee's approved budget, and under applicable cost standards.
 However, all such costs prior to award and prior to approval of the costs are incurred at the sole risk of an applicant.
-Generally, no applicant should incur project costs before submitting an application requesting federal funding for those costs.
+Generally, no applicant should incur project costs before submitting an application requesting Federal funding for those costs.
 Should there be extenuating circumstances that appear to be appropriate for OJP's consideration as preagreement costs, the applicant should contact the point of contact listed on the title page of this announcement for details on the requirements for submitting a written request for approval.
 See the section on Costs Requiring Prior Approval in the Financial Guide, for more information.

-Prior Approval, Planning, and Reporting of Conference/Meeting/Training Costs.
-OJP strongly encourages applicants that propose to use award funds for any conference-, meeting-, or training-related activity to review carefully-before submitting an application-the OJP policy and guidance on conference approval, planning, and reporting available here.
-OJP policy and guidance (1) encourage minimization of conference, meeting, and training costs; (2) require prior written approval (which may affect project timelines) of most such costs for cooperative agreement recipients and of some such costs for grant recipients; and (3) set cost limits, including a general prohibition of all food and beverage costs.
+Prior approval, planning, and reporting of conference/meeting/training costs.

+OJP strongly encourages applicants that propose to use award funds for any conference-, meeting-, or training-related activity to review carefully-before submitting an application-the OJP policy and guidance on conference approval, planning, and reporting available at www.ojp.gov/financialguide/DOJ/PostawardRequirements/chapter3.10a.htm.
+OJP policy and guidance (1) encourage minimization of conference, meeting, and training costs; (2) require prior written approval (which may affect project timelines) of most conference, meeting, and training costs for cooperative agreement recipients and of some conference, meeting, and training costs for grant recipients; and (3) set cost limits, including a general prohibition of all food and beverage costs.

-Costs Associated with Language Assistance (if applicable).
+Costs associated with language assistance (if applicable).
 If an applicant proposes a program or activity that would deliver services or benefits to individuals, the costs of taking reasonable steps to provide meaningful access to those services or benefits for individuals with limited English proficiency may be allowable.
 Reasonable steps to provide meaningful access to services or benefits may include interpretation or translation services where appropriate.